-Minted’s Affiliate program gives Minted Artists the opportunity to earn supplemental revenue while promoting their Minted products.
+Minted’s Affiliate program gives Minted Artists the opportunity to earn supplemental revenue while promoting any Minted products.
 Minted Affiliates use trackable URLs to promote Minted products to their own social networks and followings.
-As a Minted Affiliate, you are eligible to earn a 10% referral commission each time you refer a customer who makes a purchase.
-The affiliate fee is paid in addition to any artist commissions that you receive for sales of your products.
+As a Minted Affiliate, you are eligible to earn up to 20% referral commission each time you refer a customer who makes a purchase.
+The affiliate fee is paid in addition to any artist commissions that you receive for sales of your own Minted products.
 Affiliate fees are an advertising expense and are only paid when an affiliate refers a paying customer.
 Artist commissions are paid on every purchase, regardless of where the customer comes from.

 The holiday season can be a particularly fruitful time to experiment with affiliate marketing; like many retailers, November and December are very important sales months at Minted.
 Regarding how much time the program involves, keep in mind that the bulk of the work will likely involve content generation (which we’ll touch on in a minute).
 Once you’ve signed up for an affiliate account, it’s just a matter of creating specialized links.

 Here are the basics for getting started with Minted Affiliate Marketing, along with tips for success.

 1. Set Up Your Minted Affiliate Account

 Visit minted.com/affiliate.
 You’ll have two choices of affiliate networks: ShareASale and CJ.
 We recommend using ShareASale, because it’s the network that we’ve integrated into Minted Artist Stores.

 Go here to create affiliate links.
 You can link to any page on Minted, and we recommend linking to specific product description pages (PDPs), as opposed to focusing all your energy on your Minted Artist Store landing page.